Fall 2020/Spring 2021 Update

-Due to a change in institutional reporting requirements under federal law, beginning with tax year 2018, (forms you will receive in 2019) we will report in Box 1 the amount of QTRE you paid during the year.
+Due to a change in institutional reporting requirements under federal law, beginning with tax year 2018, (forms you received in 2019 and beyond ) we will report in Box 1 the amount of QTRE you paid during the year.

 Depending on your income (or your family’s income, if you are a dependent), whether you were considered enrolled full or half-time, and the amount of your qualified educational expenses for the year, you may be eligible for a federal education tax credit.
 (You can find detailed information about claiming education tax credits in IRS Publication 970, page 9.)

 The dollar amounts reported on your Form 1098T may assist you in completing IRS Form 8863 – the form used for calculating the education tax credits that a taxpayer may claim as part of your tax return.